The activities are as follows:

 Anemonefish form monogamous pairs and live in groups of up to six individuals.
 The largest female is in charge of the group.
 Only the largest male and female get to mate and take care of the young.
 Both parents care for eggs by tending them, mouthing the eggs to clean the nest and remove dead eggs, and fanning eggs with their fins to oxygenate them.
 A single pair may breed together tens or even hundreds of times over their lifetimes.
-But here is the crazy part – anemonefish can change their sex!
+But here is the cool part – anemonefish can change their sex!
 If the largest female dies, the largest male changes to female, and the next largest fish in line becomes the new breeding male.
 That means that a single parent may have the opportunity to be a mother and a father during its lifetime.

 On the reef, anemonefish groups also experience shifts in how much food is available.
 In years with lots of food, the breeding pair has lots of young, and in years with little food they do not breed as often.
 Tina presumed that food availability determines how much time and energy the parents invest in parental care behaviors.
 She collected data from 20 breeding pairs of fish, 10 of which she gave half rations of food, and 10 of which she gave full rations.
 The experiment ran for six lunar months.
 Every time a pair laid a clutch of eggs, Tina waited 7 days and then took a 15-minute video of the parents and their nest.
 She watched the videos and measured three parental care behaviors: mouthing, fanning, and total time spent tending for both males and females.
 Some pairs laid eggs more than once, so she averaged these behaviors across the six months of the experiment.
 Tina predicted that parents fed a full ration would perform more parental care behaviors, and for a longer amount of time, than parents fed a half ration.

 Watch video of the experimental trials, demonstrating the mouthing and fanning behaviors: